pingcap/tidb/docs/design/2021-06-23-spilled-unparallel-hashagg.md

 1. When the memory usage is higher than the mem-quota, switch the HashAgg executor to spill-mode.
 2. When HashAgg is in spill-mode, keep the tuple in the hashMap no longer growing.
   a.
-If the processing key exists in the Map, aggreagte the result.
+If the processing key exists in the Map, aggregate the result.
   b.
 If the processing key doesn't exist in the Map, spill the data to disk.
-3. After all data have been processed, output the aggreagte result in the Map, clear the Map.
+3. After all data have been processed, output the aggregate result in the Map, clear the Map.
 Then read the spilling data from disk, repeat the Step1-Step3 until all data have been aggregated.

 ## Test Design